 From there you would need to convert your fiat currency to a cryptocurrency.
 Only then would you be able to transfer your cryptocurrency to your wallet and trade it for whatever you want.

 Update: Wallets are in the process of integrating third-party payment processors so that you can directly onboard your fiat currency to the wallet and exchange it for crypto.
 A notable example is Metamask which has partnered with a platform called Moonpay.

 Insight: you are going to be using both an exchange and a wallet when you set up a wallet.

 #3.
 You need a wallet to use DeFi

 One of the aspects of crypto that gets crypto enthusiasts most excited is the field of Decentralized Finance (DeFi).

 In a nutshell, DeFi refers to an ecosystem of apps that have been built on top of various blockchains.

-They have no central entity managing day-to-day operations and operate automatically with a central authority.
+They have no central entity managing day-to-day operations and operate automatically without a central authority.

-For this reason, people have nicknamed them DApps (decentralized apps).
+For this reason, people have nicknamed them dApps, short for Decentralized Apps.

 To really understand DeFi I recommend you take my free Crypto 101 tutorials.